Silver Travel Book Club

 invaluable insights into everything from holiday romance to hotel mini-bars,

 airports to sight-seeing.

 Upstart and The-lone-traveller

 This month the Silver Travel Book Club – proudly sponsored by Emerald Waterways – will be all about Kate Humble’s inspiring Thinking on My Feet: the small joy of putting one foot in front of another.

 Thinking on My Feet tells the story of Kate's walking year - shining a light on the benefits of this simple activity.
 Kate's inspiring narrative not only records her walks (and runs) throughout a single year, but also charts her feelings and impressions throughout - capturing the perspectives that only a journey on foot allows - and shares the outcomes: a problem solved, a mood lifted, an idea or opportunity borne.
 As she explores the reasons why we walk, whether for creative energy, challenge and pleasure, or therapeutic benefits, Kate's reflections and insights will encourage, motivate and spur readers into action.

 For everyone who loves travel and trying the local delicacies, this beautifully illustrated hardback is the must-have handbook to a year's worth of perfect weekends around the world for food lovers.
 Featured trails include an homage to Buenos Aires steak, cosy wintertime French Canadian cuisine, Puglia's distinctive dishes, and Parisian patisserie.
 Each trail is an itinerary, detailing when and where to indulge in the local specialties.
 There are 52 trails, each with gorgeous photography, a bespoke map, expert writing and practical details of how to get there and where to stay.

-This month’s Silver Travel Book Club is reading Sail Away by Celia Imrie.
+This month we're reading Sail Away by Celia Imrie.

 The deliciously witty, irresistibly indulgent new novel from the top